Beckhoff-USA-PM/AAG_Beckhoff_RT_Linux_ContainersExamples/ADS/README.md

 # TwinCAT ADS Communication from Docker Containers

-This directory contains production-ready setups for connecting Docker containers to TwinCAT systems running on Beckhoff RT Linux hosts.
+This directory contains examples for connecting Docker containers to TwinCAT systems running on Beckhoff RT Linux hosts.

 ## Two Approaches